 Circadian Rhythm Sleep Disorders: Challenges with falling asleep or waking at desired times, irregular sleep schedules, insomnia, or excessive sleepiness.

-Parasomnias: Abnormal behaviors during sleep, such as sleepwalking, night terrors, or talking in sleep.
+Parasomnias: Abnormal behaviours during sleep, such as sleepwalking, night terrors, or talking in sleep.

 Causes of sleep disorders